EQuiw/code-imitator/src/PyProject/README_EVASION.md

 ## Remarks
 There are few issues that may impact your results.
 - First of all, the results / evasion rate depends on the time you let the system work.
-We need to transform code and then run the compiled source code to check for the output.
-If your system is slow and the time to run exceeds our threshold, the code is treated as non-valid, although a few seconds more would lead to the correct result.
+We need to transform code and to run the compiled source code to check for the output.
+We use an upper threshold to stop programs if they do not terminate.
+If your system is slow and the time to run exceeds our threshold, the code is treated as non-valid, although a few seconds more would lead to the correct result. *This has a direct impact on the reproducibility*.
+The outcome of the attack thus depends on your system.
+If your system is slow, the transformers should get more time.
 - The transformers work in C++, the MCTS-based attack works in Python.
 We call the transformers by starting a subprocess in Python.
 This is slow, and nowadays, I would have integrated them via Cython directly.
-- Thus, all the attacks are slow and it takes some time to evaluate everything for all authors.
+- Thus, the evasion attack needs some time for each author.

 ## Evaluation
 For the evaluation, look at the file *PyProject/evaluations/blackbox/attack/blackbox_attack.py*.